rolandoam/realworldgit/README.md

 won't see the log for your first commit, why?
 As I mentioned before, `git` is a distributed VCS, and as such, changes occuring in your local clone are independent of what is in the fork (the remote clone).
-But fear not, you can synchronize them both in a safe manner: git provides the command `push` and `pull` to easily send your changes to a remote clone and to _fetch_ the changes from the remote repo and _merge_ them into your changes.
+But fear not, you can synchronize them both in a safe manner: git provides the commands `push` and `pull` to easily send your changes to a remote clone and to _fetch_ the changes from the remote repo and _merge_ them into your changes.
 So let's do that.

+### CLI version

+Go back to your shell/terminal.
+Again, don't execute this code if you intend to follow the github client version:

 ```sh
 $ git push origin master